 Susan and Arnold started walking again.
 They needed to get home before dark, so they started walking a little faster.
 Suddenly something came crashing through the undergrowth beside the path and loomed over them.
 Both children shrieked.
 Just a little.

 “I’m so sorry to have startled you,” said a gentle voice.
 It was a deer.
 The children relaxed a little.
 “I just saw that you have some of that famous raspberry jam.
-Could I possible have a small taste?
+Could I possibly have a small taste?
 Surely you don’t need all that jam?
 Look, I even have my own spoon!”
 The deer held out a spoon.

 “Just check the spoon and give her some,” Arnold said.
 “We need to get going.”